sscarduzio/elasticsearch-readonlyrest-plugin/README.md

 - `auth_token_passed_as` - user identifier can be send using HEADER or QUERY_PARAM
 - `response_groups_json_path` - response can be unrestricted, but you have to specify JSON Path for groups name list (see example in tests)

-Cache can be defined at service level or/and at rule level.
+As usual, the cache behaviour can be defined at service level or/and at rule level.

 ### 3. Restart Elasticsearch